mzivic7/endcord/commands.md

     Go to channel/message mentioned in selected message.
 - `cancel`
     Prompt to cancel all downloads and uploads.
+- `external_edit`
+    Open external editor to type message in it.
 - `member_list`
     Toggle member list.
 - `toggle_thread`